- Public value

 Experience gained as a salaried or equity partner of a practising firm cannot count.
 (The concept of joint and several liability of partners prevents salaried or equity partners from being supervised in the same way as a normal employee, and does not allow the partners to confirm the work experience obtained.)
 Similarly, experience gained whilst being a director of a limited company cannot count towards the certificate.

 Yes, you must pass the UK or Irish variants of papers F4 (Corporate and Business Law), F6 (Taxation), P2 (Corporate Reporting) and P7 (Advanced Audit and Assurance).
+If you were awarded exemptions from papers F4 and/or F6 on the basis of a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will need to pass the UK or Irish variants in order to be eligible for a practising certificate and audit qualification.

 Should you wish to apply for a practising certificate and audit qualification and you have been awarded exemptions from all papers in the Fundamentals level, you are required to complete the Professional level within five years.